katalix/l2tp-ktest/README.md

 The test tools can be run on their own as well as by the test script:

-* kcreate can be used to create tunnel and session instances in the kernel, and to explore kernel context lifetimes,
+* *kcreate* can be used to create tunnel and session instances in the kernel, and to explore kernel context lifetimes,
-* datapath_verify can be used to send data over L2TP sessions in order to test the data path,
+* *sess_dataif* can be used to create a managed session with it associated netdevice which can be used to test the data path.
+Two instances are required.
-* tunl_delete_race and tunl_query_race are designed to provoke race conditions in the kernel,
+* *tunl_delete_race* and *tunl_query_race* are designed to provoke race conditions in the kernel,
 * the syzbot applications are [sysbot](https://github.com/google/syzkaller)
   reproducers for bugs reported to the [netdev](http://vger.kernel.org/vger-lists.html#netdev)